-Working in BrusselsiStockphoto
+Working in Brussels?

 As an expat working in Brussels, you will be part of an international community.
 At least 30% of the inhabitants are foreign residents.
 The reason why so many foreigners are currently living and working in Brussels is mainly the city’s status as a center for international politics.

-The largest international organizations by numbers of employees working in Brussels or its environs are, without any doubt, the EU and the NATO (the latter based south of Brussels in Mons).
+The largest international organizations by numbers of employees working in Brussels or its environs are, without any doubt, the EU and NATO (the latter based south of Brussels in Mons).
 The main EU institutions which have their staff working in Brussels are the European Commission and the European Council.
 Based in the European Quarter in the east of the city, the Commission alone is said to claim a quarter of the city’s total office space for its employees.

-Expats working in Brussels may be entitled to a tax-free allowance to make up for extra expenses commonly associated with expatriate life, such as travel and relocation costs, housing and school fees, provided these are not covered by the employer.
+Expats may be entitled to a tax-free allowance to make up for extra expenses commonly associated with expatriate life, such as travel and relocation costs, housing, and school fees, provided these are not covered by the employer.
 You should contact the tax authorities to find out whether you qualify.
-The allowance is capped at roughly € 11,000 per year, or around € 30,000 in exceptional cases, e.g. for people working in Brussels who incur excessive travel costs due to their profession.
+The allowance is capped at roughly 11,000 EUR per year, or around 30,000 EUR in exceptional cases, e.g. for activities of a controlling or coordinating nature or for scientific research.

 If you are classified as a Belgian resident, you have to file a tax return at the end of every financial year (same as the calendar year).
 This can be done online via the FPS Finance website (French and Dutch only).
 The tax authorities of your community will inform you whether you are liable to pay income tax as a foreigner working in Brussels.